netglade/safe_bloc/README.md

 This library also distinguishes between two types of error: error state and error actions:
 * **Error states**: These occur only during the initial screen loading.
 If the screen loading fails, there's no data to display to the user, and the `UnexpectErrorHandler` presents an error screen represented by the `errorScreen` parameter.

 * **Error actions**: These typically happen when a user triggers an action (e.g., pressing a button) on an already loaded screen.
-In this scenario, we don't want to disrupt the user's experience by displaying an error screen and erasing any loaded data.
+In this scenario, we don't want to disrupt the user's experience by displaying an error screen and erasing the loaded data.
 Instead, the `safe_bloc` library simply shows an error dialog, informing the user that the action is currently unavailable.
 This ensures that the screen's existing data remains accessible to the user.

 ## Usage